blrgis/blrgis.github.io/live_flights_on_map.md

 new ol.Map: it is the function call to add a map object from openlayers to your target map div.
-layers: this will contain all the names of the layers which will sit in your target map div. new ol.view: sets the default center and zoom values for the map.
+layers: this will contain all the names of the layers which will sit in your target map div. new ol.view: sets the default center and zoom values for the map. new ol.layer.Tile: This will be the basemap of this project.
 ```

 Final HTML will look like this: